 Though its minority preference programs were struck down by the courts in 1996, Miami-Dade County continues to provide support to businesses that are struggling to establish themselves in the local construction industry through the race and gender neutral Community Small Business Enterprise program.
 Programs and services include mentoring of small contractors by larger contractors, management training classes, financial and bonding assistance and expedited payment of invoices.
-These services are designed to encourage small contractors to bid on county projects and to provide opportunities for these businesses to grow and prosper in the local economy.
-The Orange Bowl renovation and Jackson South expansion projects will provide opportunities for many types and sizes of contractors, and as much as possible small minority contractors should be given the chance to participate on the projects which will help their businesses to grow and diversify the construction industry.
+These services are designed to encourage small contractors to bid on County projects and to provide opportunities for these businesses to grow and prosper in the local economy.
+The Marlins Stadium project will provide opportunities for many types and sizes of contractors, and as much as possible small minority contractors should be given the chance to participate on the projects which will help their businesses to grow and diversify the construction industry.